jsgersing/IBM-Attrition/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-###  Leaf Identification (in progress)

-For this notebook, I use the Leaf Classification dataset from a Kaggle Challenge to do the following:
-* Build a Multi-Layer Perceptron (MLP) model
-* Build a Convolutional Neural Netwok (CNN)-based model
-* Compare predictive performace of the two models